Deserves a better rating

 2 Helpful / 10 Not

-Pros: The water is a great challenge for all and makes you play a few holes safe. love the new changes that they have made with being able to start at the hockey rink. nice short walk to hole 1 and a snack bar right in the parking lot . great new concrete tee pads. very beautiful course. a nice mix of wooded and wide open hole that challenge you with wind trees and length
+Pros: The water is a great challenge for all and makes you play a few holes safe. constantly improving and making new changes.
+1 major change that they have made is hole 1 is now starts at the hockey rink. this makes a nice short walk to hole 1 and easy to find. a snack bar right in the parking lot . great new concrete tee pads. very beautiful course. a nice mix of wooded and wide open hole that challenge you with wind trees and length

 -wet in spring and fall